 When his tenure after a bumpy ride of four years as head of the "think tank" ended. he became, inevitably and rather unenthusiastically, chairman of N. M. Rothschild & Sons, the family bank in London, from 1975 until 1988.
 An avid scientist all of his adult life, he continued his biological research while chairman of the Rothschild bank and established Biotechnology Investments, Ltd., a venture capital concern associated with the bank.

 Married twice, he was the father of six children, two girls and one boy from each marriage.
 He managed to be a somewhat distant, demanding but, at the same time, loving parent.
 Victor's wealth assured that his children would be well provided for.
-Most fathers have to make a decision about the best life insurance for children available so the family is well provided for after death.

 The cloud over him because of his Cambridge friends never really left his heart despite being publicly cleared of any wrongdoing.